solidi/writing/05-deception-degenerate-ab-testing.md

 Manipulating critical numbers such as item stock, content number, and ratings are well known to consumer marketing.
 While these tricks  work temporarily, they will backfire.

-We do have the power to adjust numbers to increase the outcome of engagement–to a point.
+We have the power to adjust numbers to increase the outcome of engagement–to a point.

 ### Example

 Recently a group of users had been shopping on a website—and the customers are experienced with commerce sites.

 Let’s say that one of those items that the customer absolutely needed was in stock, but only "one left."
-Of course, this will motivate the  user to act–purchasing  in a timely manner.
+Of course, scarcity will motivate the user to act–purchasing  in a timely manner.

 The next day the user returned to the site to research another similar purchase—sixteen items were available.
 Their trust will quickly erode.